Contextual Onboarding: What is it, and Why Should I Care?

 Make the most of empty states

-Empty states are often the first thing your users will see when they sign up to your product.
+Empty states are often the first thing your users will see when they sign up for your product.

 A lot of empty states are often, well, empty.
 But you can actually use them to onboard your users.